 - The Waiver Case Manager will notify the Placement Coordinator that the placement has been approved. - Regional Center staff will complete an ICF/IID Level of Care if the participant has ever been admitted to an ICF/IID.
-If the participant is a new admission, the ICF/IID Level of Care will be completed by the Consumer Assessment Team.
-The Regional Center Staff will be responsible for submitting this packet to the Consumer Assessment Team - Upon notification that the participant has met ICF/IID Level of Care, the Claims and Collections Officer will notify the Waiver Case Manager and the appropriate District Waiver Coordinator that the participant is ready to be admitted to the Regional Center. - The Waiver Case Manager will complete the Notice of Disenrollment within two (2) working days and end the authorization for Institutional Respite Care. - The Waiver Case Manager will terminate all other waiver services. - The Claims and Collections Officer/Person Completing DHHS Form 181 will check the Waiver Tracking System to ensure that the participant has been disenrolled from the Waiver before proceeding with admission of the participant to the ICF/IID and completing DHHS Form 181.
+If the participant is a new admission, the ICF/IID Level of Care will be completed by DDSN Eligibility Division.
+The Regional Center Staff will be responsible for submitting this packet to the Eligibility Division. - Upon notification that the participant has met ICF/IID Level of Care, the Claims and Collections Officer will notify the Waiver Case Manager and the appropriate District ID/RD Waiver Coordinator that the participant is ready to be admitted to the Regional Center.

+- The Waiver Case Manager will complete the Notice of Disenrollment (ID/RD Form 17) within two (2) working days and end the authorization for Institutional Respite Care. - The Waiver Case Manager will terminate all other waiver services. - The Claims and Collections Officer/Person Completing DHHS Form 181 will check the Waiver Tracking System to ensure that the participant has been disenrolled from the ID/RD Waiver before proceeding with admission of the participant to the ICF/IID and completing DHHS Form 181.
 A copy of DHHS Form 181 form will be forwarded to the Waiver Enrollments Coordinator.
-If the Claims and Collections Officer notes that the participant continues to remain enrolled in the, he/she will notify the appropriate District Waiver Coordinator.
+If the Claims and Collections Officer notes that the participant continues to remain enrolled in the ID/RD Waiver, he/she will notify the appropriate Waiver Enrollment Coordinator.